First posted by Adrian Kavanagh on 3rd January 2017, with subsequent updates between January 2017 and March 2017

-As of this point in time, we know the acts that will be representing twenty three countries (just over a half of all the 2017 Eurovision participants), but only ten songs have been released/performed as of this point in time.
-Twelve (52.2% of the) Eurovision acts selected to date were selected “internally”.
-The remaining selections will take place, or be announced, during the latter half of February 2017 and early March 2017.
-Most of the acts, which were selected before the end of 2016, are internal selections, including the acts for Belgium, The Netherlands, FYR Macedonia, Cyprus, Montenegro, Austria and Azerbaijan, as well as Ireland (Bredan Murray).
+Seventeen (39.5% of the) Eurovision 2017 acts were selected “internally”, although there was a contest to select the song for the Greek act, Demy.
+Most of the acts that were selected before the end of 2016 were internal selections, including the acts for Belgium, The Netherlands, FYR Macedonia, Cyprus, Montenegro, Austria and Azerbaijan, as well as Ireland (Bredan Murray).
+(All these are listed below.)
 However, there was a selection contest in Armenia, with Artsvik winning through this Depi Evratesil contest on 24th December 2016, after a number of weeks of selection shows.
 The song that she will perform in Kyiv has not yet been announced/performed.

-Lindita Halimi won the Albanian selection (Festivali i Këngës) on 23rd December 2016 with Botë, which is the only song that we have heard to date, although Botë be reworked over the coming weeks (and may also be performed in the English language).
+Lindita Halimi won the Albanian selection (Festivali i Këngës) on 23rd December 2016 with Botë, which is the only song that we have heard to date, although it was expected that Botë would be reworked over the coming weeks/months (and might also be performed in the English language).
+That indeed transpired.
+On 13th March a new, English-language, version of the song, entitled World, was presented.

 While we know that Slavko Kalezic will represent Montenegro with Space, this song has yet to be performed.